 The determination of an optimal cash discount from a theoretical perspective originated with Lieber and Orgler (1975) who developed expressions for the expected net present value or NPV of accounts receivable and implicit form solutions of the optimal discount.
 Later, Hill and Riener (1979) derived an explicit form solution of an optimal discount in a situation where the firm has no bad-debt exposure and the fraction of buyers discounting is known with certainty.
 Beranek (1991) provided analysis of behavioral factors determining the optimal cash discount.
 Recognizing that the provision of a cash discount is equivalent to a reduction in price, Rashid and Mitra (1999) linked it to the price elasticity of demand.
 Further recognizing that a cash discount for early repayment separates buyers with respect to their borrowing costs, Lim and Rashid (2002, 2008) introduce a partial equilibrium model of third-degree price discrimination where the firm sets two prices to maximize NPV: a product price, and a cash discount (which determines the effective price in the second market).
-Setting two prices then requires two elasticities: a cash discount elasticity of demand (which measures the sensitivity of sales to the cash discount or credit terms in general), and the product price elasticity of demand (which measures the sensitivity of sales to the product price).
+Setting two prices then requires two elasticities: a cash discount elasticity of demand (which measures the sensitivity of sales to the product price).
 The main conclusion of their paper is that the effect of the cash discount elasticity is mainly on the optimal cash discount, while the effect of product price elasticity is mainly on the optimal product price.